Rajpratik71/community-summits-wiki/Writing-Habitat-plans---Stowell---3pm-2nd-October-2018.md

   * Why hab - is this is Yet Another Package Format?
 Hab packages can all be installed side by side
   * Hab vs Chocolatey - there are similarities (user namespace, etc.) - Chocolatey is more vendor driven (runs scripts afterwards but not known build phases etc.)
   * Hab packages use pre-built packages as dependencies
-  * Handing things to the ops team, Hab provides a point of
+  * Handing things to the ops team, Hab provides a point of consistency
+  * Docker export, image will contain the whole app in a single layer